FIWARE/tutorials.Fast-RTPS-Micro-RTPS/README.md

 ## Example usage

-At this point, you have Fast-RTPS installed in the Docker entrainer environment.
+At this point, you have Fast-RTPS installed in the Docker container environment.
 We can now run a **Hello World** example.
 In the example, we will send a set of messages from a publisher to a subscriber using the Fast-RTPS protocol, as shown in the figure.

 ![](https://fiware.github.io/tutorials.Fast-RTPS-Micro-RTPS/img/fast-rtps-schema.png)